oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 If tokens are handled or accessible by the browser, there is a risk that a XSS attack can lead to token exfiltration.

-Even if tokens are never sent to the frontend and are never accessible by any JavaScript code, an XSS attacker may still be able to make authenticated requests to the resource server by mimicking legitimate code in the DOM.
+Even if tokens are never sent to the frontend and are never accessible by any JavaScript code, an XSS attacker may still be able to make authenticated requests to the resource server by mimicking legitimate code in the browsing context.
 For example, the attacker may make a request to the BFF Proxy which will in turn make requests to the resource server including the user's legitimate token.
-In the Service Worker example, the attacker may make an API call to the Service Worker which will then turn around and make a request to the resource server with the legitimate token.
+In the Service Worker example, the attacker may make an API call to the resource server, and the Service Worker will intercept the request and add the access token to the request.
 While the attacker is unable to extract and use the access token elsewhere, they can still effectively make authenticated requests to the resource server to steal or modify data.

 Reducing the Impact of Token Exfiltration {#token-exfiltration}